AugustasMacijauskas/backpaqr/README.md

 rails s
 ```

 You should now have a backend server up and running.

 To set up the frontend, navigate to /client/app and open a console window.
-Run these commands:
+If you are using npm, run:
 ```
 npm install
 ```
-if you are using npm, or
+Or, if you are using yarn, run:
 ```
 yarn install
 ```
-if you are using yarn.

 Then run:
 ```